Plumbing Through the Ages: How the Name 'Plumber' Came to Be

 How many years has plumbing been in operation?

-What are some common plumbing issues homeowners face?
+What are some plumbing problems that homeowners have to face?

-What should I be looking for when I am hiring the services of a plumber?
+What should I look out for when hiring a plumber?

 How can I prevent plumbing problems in my home?